Executive Summary

 Kokapet SEZ — 22 Million Sqft Tech Park

 Approved, Construction StartedAnchored by Tata Consultancy, Infosys, and a cluster of US MNC GCCs, this is the largest single employment catalyst in Hyderabad since HITEC City.
-At full buildout (est. 2029–30), the SEZ will employ 80,000–100,000 people, all of whom need to live within 30 minutes.
-Kokapet and Narsingi will capture most of this demand.
+At full buildout (est. 2029–30), the SEZ will employ 80,000–100,000 people.

 ORR Expansion — Kollur & Budwel Nodes